gpfunk/redux-timeout/README.md

 Usage
 ---
-Checkout the tests for further examples.
+Checkout the tests / examples folder for further examples.

 Initialize the middleware
 ```javascript